The Destruction of Small Ideas

 The Destruction of Small Ideas is the third studio album by 65daysofstatic.
-It was released on April 30, 2007, in the United Kingdom, May 1, 2007 in the United States on Monotreme, and April 23, 2007, in Japan on Zankyo.
+It was released on 30 April 2007 in the United Kingdom, on 1 May 2007 in the United States on Monotreme, and on 23 April 2007 in Japan on Zankyo.

-"Don't Go Down to Sorrow" was the first single from the album, released in the UK on April 9, in the United States on April 17, and in Japan on March 23.
+"Don't Go Down to Sorrow" was the first single from the album, released in the UK on 9 April, in the United States on 17 April, and in Japan on 23 March.

 A double-gatefold vinyl version of the album was released on 12 November 2007, also through Monotreme Records.

 On its release the album's production was criticised by some reviewers, but the band have stated in an interview that this was intentional and directly influenced by an article written by Nick Southall for Stylus Magazine.